ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS trainer guide - Machine Learning.md

 Trey Research Inc. delivers innovative solutions for manufacturers.
 They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.

 According to Francine Fischer, CIO of Trey Research, Trey Research is looking to provide the next generation experience for connected car manufacturers by enabling them to utilize AI to decide when to pro-actively reach out to the customer thru alerts delivered directly to the car's in-dash information and entertainment head unit.
-For their PoC, they would like to focus on two maintenance related scenarios.
+For their proof of concept (PoC), they would like to focus on two maintenance related scenarios.

 In the first scenario, Trey Research recently instituted new regulations defining what parts are compliant or out of compliance.
 Rather than rely on their technicians to assess compliance, they would like to automatically assess the compliance based on component notes already entered by authorized technicians.
-Specifically they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
+Specifically, they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
 They envision that with an approach like this to detect out of compliance parts, they can then process all of the components of each car (according to the specifications) to identify if any compliance issues should be flagged with the customer.

 Each document in the component data has a short text description of the component as documented by an authorized technician.
 The contents include: